HENNGE/minisaml/README.md

 Absolutely minimalistic SAML 2 client.
 Does not support the full SAML 2 specification, on purpose.
-Basically it only supports requests via HTTP Redirect and responses via HTTP POST.
+It only supports requests via HTTP Redirect and responses via HTTP POST.

 ## Usage